PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 It seemed quite natural to use Python's powerful list constructs when possible.
 The form is specified as a series of lists.
 Each "row" of the GUI is represented as a list of Elements.

 **Dictionaries**
-Want to view your form's results as a dictionary instead of a list... no problem, just use the `key` keyword on your elements.
+Want to view your form's results as a dictionary instead of a list?
+No problem, just use the `key` keyword on your elements.
 For complex forms with a lot of values that need to be changed frequently, this is by far the best way of consuming the results.

 You can also look up elements using their keys.
 This is an excellent way to update elements in reaction to another element.
 Call `form.FindElement(key)` to get the Element.